Building society: Ireland

 The Republic of Ireland had around 40 building societies at the mid-20th century peak.
 Many of these were very small and, as the Irish commercial banks began to originate residential mortgages, the small building societies ceased to be competitive.
 Most merged or dissolved or, in the case of First Active plc, converted into conventional banks.
 The last remaining building societies, EBS Building Society and Irish Nationwide Building Society, demutualised and were transferred or acquired into Bank subsidiaries in 2011 following the effects of the Irish financial crisis.

-Leeds Building Society Ireland and Nationwide UK (Ireland) were Irish branches of a building societies based in the United Kingdom; both have since ceased all Irish operations.
+Leeds Building Society Ireland and Nationwide UK (Ireland) were Irish branches of building societies based in the United Kingdom; both have since ceased all Irish operations.